-Currently JCORTH is accepting submissions only by its article submission System “Scripture”
+Currently, the Journal of Clinical Orthopaedics (JCOrth.) is accepting submissions only by its article submission System “Scripture”

 Registration and login to SCRIPTURE is required to submit articles to Journal of Clinical Orthopaedics and to check the status of current submissions.